nkcrooks/Movie-Analysis---Python/README.md

 **Aim:**
 > To explore personal movie preferences and compare them with IMDb community ratings, using descriptive analysis and visualisation.

 **Questions:**
-> Personal vs IMDb
+Me vs IMDb
->> Do I usually rate movies higher, lower, or in line with IMDb?
+-> Do I usually rate movies higher, lower, or in line with IMDb?
->> Which movies are the biggest disagreements (outliers)?
+-> Which movies are the biggest disagreements (outliers)?
-> Genres & Patterns
+Genres & Patterns
->> Which genres do I watch most often?
+-> Which genres do I watch most often?
->> Which genres do I rate higher than IMDb, and which do I underrate?
+-> Which genres do I rate higher than IMDb, and which do I underrate?
-> Time & Trends
+Time & Trends
->> How has my movie-watching changed by year/decade of release?
+-> How has my movie-watching changed by year/decade of release?
->> Am I watching more new releases or older classics?
+-> Am I watching more new releases or older classics?
-> People & Countries
+People & Countries
->> Which directors/actors do I consistently rate highly?
+-> Which directors/actors do I consistently rate highly?
->> Which countries/languages dominate my watchlist?
+-> Which countries/languages dominate my watchlist?

 **Skills Practised**